katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 GCE Dynamic Inventory
 ---------------------

-The best way to interact with your hosts is to use the gcp_compute inventory plugin, which dynamically queries GCE and tells Ansible what nodes can be managed.
+The best way to interact with your hosts is to use the gcp_compute inventory plugin, which dynamically queries GCE and tells Assible what nodes can be managed.

-To be able to use this GCE dynamic inventory plugin, you need to enable it first by specifying the following in the ``ansible.cfg`` file:
+To be able to use this GCE dynamic inventory plugin, you need to enable it first by specifying the following in the ``assible.cfg`` file:

 .. code-block:: ini